Night Sky Blog

 Join National Geographic columnist and Night Sky Guy Andrew Fazekas for his picks for top skywatching picks of the week.
 In this episode we highlight the Moon meeting planets and stars, and the annual Lyrid meteor shower and explain what it is and how best to watch it from the city or the country-side.

-Watch Moon Hide Mars!
+Watch the Moon Hide Jupiter This Week

-The Night Sky This Week January 30, 2023
+The Night Sky This Week May 15 2023

 The Night Sky This Week April 17 2023